CornellLabofOrnithology/ebirdst/README.md

 ```

 The current version of `ebirdst` is designed for working with the eBird
-Status and Trends data products released in December 2020, with
+Status and Trends data products that make estimates for 2019, with
+visualizations being released on the web in December 2020, and data
-abundance estimates made for 2019. **Users are strongly discouraged from
+access being made available in August 2021. **Users are strongly
-comparing Status and Trends results between years due to methodological
+discouraged from comparing Status and Trends results between years due
-differences between versions.** To request access to previous versions,
+to methodological differences between versions.** To request access to
-please contact <ebird@cornell.edu>.
+previous versions, please contact <ebird@cornell.edu>.

 ## Data access